BrijeshYadav05253/Document-Cucumber/Cucumber.md

    ### Install the package:

    * Open the folder where the package is downloaded.
-And then open the terminal inside the folder and run the below command.
+Then open the terminal inside the folder and run the below command.
      <br>
 ```
    $ sudo apt install ./(FileName).deb
 ```
-* After completion of installation open the VS Code by command given below.
+* After completion of installation open the VS Code by the command given below.

 ```
 $ code .